 We approach each residency differently.
 Depending on the age of the students, or the audience, we are capable of developing theater, interactive sculpture exhibits, or puppet events.
 Mostly our residencies steer towards the PinBox 3000 as a platform for ingenuity and problem solving, with the end result being an "ArtCade" similiar to Caines Arcade.
 This can be done with an arts focus, a maker experience, or a interdisciplinary approach that could include content reinforcement from any subject, game and media studies, or entrepreneurial or manufacturing exercises.
 We feel we would like to tell our story as artists who became business owners and in doing so are able to achieve a wider audience and greater influence.

-Cardboard Teck has locations in Montpelier VT, Burlington VT, and Minneapolis MN.
+Cardboard Teck has locations in Montpelier VT and Minneapolis MN.